re-ops/re-mote/README.md

 Still our live environments change rapidly and having this cycle in place really slows our reaction time down.

-After working in Clojure for a long time iv found that the REPL is the most powerful environment to code in, there is no reason we cant use this enviroment to drive our operations faster!
+RE-mote is a re-take on how remote operations would look like when using a live REPL to drive them.

-# Install
+# Usage

-TBD

 ## JCE